BerkeleyHCI/PolymorphicBlocks/reference.md

 (self.led,), _ = self.chain(imp.Block(IndicatorSinkLed()), self.mcu.gpio.request("led"))
 ```

+- `self.chain` returns a nested tuple of `((blocks...), chain)`.
+  Blocks must be named, the chain object can be optionally named to name the interior nets.
+- In the example above:
+  - The trailing comma in `(self.led, )` unpacks the single-element blocks tuple to name it.
+  - The `_` discards (does not name) the chain object.
 - Blocks in the chain are connected to:
   - their `Input` tagged port, for an incoming connection from the left,
   - their `Output` tagged port, for an outgoing connection to the right,
   - their `InOut` tagged port, for both incoming and outgoing connections (tapped connection).
-- This returns a nested tuple of `((blocks...), chain)`.
-  Blocks must be named, the chain object can be optionally named to name the interior nets.
-- In the example above:
-  - The trailing comma in `(self.led, )` unpacks the single-element blocks tuple to name it.
-  - The `_` discards (does not name) the chain object.

 #### .connected(...)